michelesr/thesis/src/mvaa.md

 ### Docker images

-The base for creating a docker container is an image of an application.
-The main repository of docker images is *Docker Hub* @docker-hub, where images for all the most famous open-source applications can be found.
-Any user can sign to Docker Hub and push an image, or make it build on the server.
+The base for creating a Docker container is an image of an application.
+The main repository of Docker images is *Docker Hub* @docker-hub, where images for all the most famous open-source applications can be found.
+Any user can sign in to Docker Hub and push an image, or make it build on the server.
 In order to create an image, a *Dockerfile* with the specification of the environment has to be written.

-For example, this thesis is built using *LaTeX*, that is a powerful language for generating documents.
-Instead of installing the software to generate the document from LaTeX sources, a prebuilt images with all the latex packages necessary to compile the thesis can be used.
+For example, this thesis is built using *LaTeX*, that is a powerful language for document generation.
+Instead of installing LaTeX and all the required packages, a prebuilt and ready to use image can be used to process LaTeX source code.
 With Docker, compile this thesis in every supported operating system @docker-install is just a matter of running this command on a shell:

 	$ docker run -v $PWD:/code michelesr/latex /bin/bash pdflatex tesi.tex

 This command will search for the `michelesr/latex` image in the system, and if is not found, will pull the image from Docker Hub.
-Then the working directory, that contains the LaTeX source files, will be mount to `/code` inside the container, and will be used as working directory.
+Then the working directory, that contains the LaTeX source files, will be mounted to `/code/` inside the container, and will be used as working directory.
 At last, the command will run and the thesis will be magically compiled even if LaTeX is not installed in the system.
-The Dockerfile used to build the image is the following:
+The Dockerfile used to build the LaTeX image is the following:

     FROM debian:8